Introduction to Economic Development Certificate Program (Keys Course)

-CALED is partnering with The California Academy for Economic Development, Fresno State, and the University Business Center, to bring you the Introduction to Economic Development Certificate Program (also known as the “Keys Course”).
+CALED partners with The California Academy for Economic Development, Fresno State, and the University Business Center, to bring you the Introduction to Economic Development Certificate Program (also referred to as the “Keys to Successful Economic Development” course or “Keys Course”).
 This certificate program is designed as an introductory course for people who are generally interested in knowing more about how local economic development works, as well as for those people whose responsibilities include economic development assignments.

-The course instructors and presenters are practicing professionals in local and state economic development who bring a great mix of knowledge and practical experience to the course insuring a large dose of reality.
-This is the only course of its kind offered in California and is your once a year opportunity to learn more about economic development.
+The course instructors and presenters are practicing professionals in local and state economic development who bring a great mix of knowledge and practical experience to the course, insuring a large dose of reality.
+This is the only course of its kind offered in California and is your twice a year opportunity to learn more about economic development.

 **PLEASE READ:

-CALED is accredited by IEDC to offer this course in California.
+CALED is accredited by the International Economic Development Council (IEDC) to offer this course in California.
 In order to receive full IEDC certification credit for this course and a certificate indicating course completion, participants must attend the entire course and stay through the final session on the last day.
 Please make travel plans accordingly.
-Click on the following link for FAQ on Certification and Education.
-If you have questions or need additional information regarding certification, please contact Phil Goodwin at IEDC.

 Course Topics Include: